 Cape Cod Railroad

 In the fall, Cape Cod transforms from a summery vacationland into an autumnal escape.
 The Cape Cod Central Railroad winds through nearly 30 miles of marshes, cranberry bogs, dunes, and idyllic scenery from Hyannis to Buzzards Bay.
 Though the railroad doesn’t offer any fall foliage-specific rides, every one of its excursions essentially becomes a foliage tour once the leaves change.
 The classic Cape Cod train ride departs from Hyannis and takes you on a narrated two-hour afternoon tour all the way to Sandwich and the Cape Cod Canal.
 If you prefer to enjoy your scenic views over a meal, the Cape Cod Dinner Train features a five-course, gourmet meal served on white table linens, and the Sunday Brunch Train offers an a la carte menu including crepes and eggs benedict.

-Afternoon train ride starting at $30, Wednesdays, Thursdays, and Saturdays September-October; Dinner Train starting at $90, Thursday-Sunday September-October; Sunday Brunch Train starting at $60, Sundays September-October, Hyannis Depot, 252 Main St., Hyannis, Massachusetts, capetrain.com.
+Afternoon train ride starting at $30, Wednesdays, Thursdays, and Saturdays September-October; Dinner Train starting at $95, Thursday and Saturdays in October; Sunday Brunch Train starting at $65, in October; Hyannis Depot, 252 Main St., Hyannis, Massachusetts, capetrain.com.